d-morrison/IntroStatActivities/_book/07-inference-2cat.md

 * Summary statistic

+* Test statistic and interpretation

-* P-value
+* P-value and interpretation

 * Conclusion (written to answer the research question)

-* Confidence interval
+* Confidence interval and interpretation

-* Interpretation of the confidence interval

 * Scope of inference